Teknikio/pxt-docs/README.md

 pxt staticpkg
 ```

-- Copy the generated files from `/built/packaged/docs` to the S3 bucket `docs.teknikio.com`
+- Copy the generated files from `/built/packaged/docs` to the `Teknikio.github.io repository`

 - Avoid copying the full folder as this takes a very long time to upload to S3, and try to retrieve only the relevant files from the built output.